Cal009/mildew-in-cherry-trees/README.md

 4. In the terminal, run `heroku_config`
 5. Paste in your API key when asked

-## Acknowledgements (optional)
+## Acknowledgements

-- Thank the people who provided support throughout this project.
+- Thank you to Mo Shami for the one to one guidance.